almaashp/data-analyst-portfolio/README.md

 This repository showcases a selection of my data analytics projects, highlighting my skills and experience in analyzing and visualizing data to generate insights and support decision-making.

 ## About Me
 Hi, I'm Almaash!
 I am a data enthusiast with a passion for transforming raw data into meaningful insights that drive decision-making and innovation since 2021.
 I have experience in various domains, including healthcare, education, and marketing.
 My work involves using advanced analytical techniques and tools to uncover patterns, trends, and correlations within large datasets.
-I am particularly interested in understanding how data exclusions and inequalities impact societies and policymaking, and I strive to leverage data to promote equitable solutions.
+I am particularly interested in solving business problems and understanding how data exclusions and inequalities impact societies and policymaking, and I strive to leverage data to promote equitable solutions.

 ## Public Dashboards
 1. [Monitoring Implementasi SATUSEHAT Seluruh Indonesia](https://satusehat.kemkes.go.id/data/dashboard/3678097d-d11e-4b2c-8552-310d782a905b)